-Now I know this list is by no mean definitive and there are others who may chronicle this better than me in the references at the end but I have traveled around California a decent amount and have seen a lot of epic fallscapes.
+Now I know this list is by no means definitive, and others may chronicle fall colors better than me such as this site, but I have traveled around California a decent amount and have seen a lot of epic fallscapes.
 For me, it doesn’t get better than the list below.
-Feel free to comment your favorites at the end.
+Feel free to comment on your favorites at the end.

-This small area of apple orchards in Southern California is one of the best places in the South for fall colors.
-The Oak Glen Conservancy hike is utterly beautiful all year around but especially in the fall.
+This small area of apple orchards in Southern California is one of the best places in the south for fall colors.
+The Oak Glen Conservancy hike is utterly beautiful all year round but especially in the fall.

 Bishops Creek – South Lake

-This area got split on my list into two as the Bishops Creek area as a whole is one of my favorite places in California.
-It is stunning in every season but even more so when the greens, yellows and even the whites (snow) mix to create a palette that looks like God himself painted it.
+This area got split on my list into two, as the Bishop Creek area as a whole is one of my favorite places in California.
+It is stunning in every season, but even more so when the greens, yellows, and even the whites (snow) mix to create a palette that looks like God himself painted it.
 The South Lake area has the incredible vista of South Lake as well as the road lined with changing trees.

 Bishops Creek – Lake Sabrina and North Lake

 Lake Sabrina is a destination in and of itself.
-In the last couple of years, the lake has not been entirely full, but that does not make this area less amazing.
-After that head up to North Lake to see the fall colors reflecting off the lake.
+In the last couple of years, the lake has not been full, but that does not make this area less amazing.
+After that, head up to North Lake to see the fall colors reflecting off the lake.